dozjs/doz/README.md

 - ⛏ Extensible through: plugins, mixin, components

 ## Another framework?
 In the web there are many frameworks that do all the same things.
 But a lot of them are complex, we need to know a lot of directives and they make confusion for example with the context of "this".
+Doz was created to make the development of web applications easy, by reading this simple documentation you will be able to immediately start creating something without getting lost in words and multiple import of functions.

 ## Installation
 ```